dchoate119/paml_ros2/README.md

 During the localization phase, a turtlebot wil execute a trajectory plan to travel across the previously mapped environment.
 At each timestep, a comparison to the reference map, using an ICP-style algorithm, will provide a global map state estimate to be used by Nav2 for velocity control.

-# Commit ID
+# Relevant Commit IDs
-Initial Implementation: 30243fc
+- Initial Implementation: 30243fc
-Added mapping client: f64cc83
+- Added mapping client: f64cc83
-Implementing moveit for ur3 - demo example: 4b71fc8
+- Implementing moveit for ur3 - demo example: 4b71fc8
-Initial moveit implementation, still working through full trajectory: 6750ae8
+- Initial moveit implementation, still working through full trajectory: 6750ae8